Leviathan: Christianity

 Jerome comments on Psalm 104:26 that "this is the dragon that was cast out of Paradise, that beguiled Eve, and is permitted in this world to make sport of us.
 How many monks and clerics has it dashed headlong!
-“They all look to you to give them food in due time,” for all the creatures of God live at His bidding."
+"They all look to you to give them food in due time," for all the creatures of God live at His bidding."

-Thomas Aquinas described Leviathan as the demon of envy, first in punishing the corresponding sinners (Expositio super Iob ad litteram).
-Peter Binsfeld likewise classified Leviathan as the demon of envy, as one of the seven Princes of Hell corresponding to the seven deadly sins.
+Peter Binsfeld classified Leviathan as the demon of envy, as one of the seven Princes of Hell corresponding to the seven deadly sins.
 Leviathan became associated with, and may originally have been referred to by, the visual motif of the Hellmouth, a monstrous animal into whose mouth the damned disappear at the Last Judgment, found in Anglo-Saxon art from about 800, and later all over Europe.

 The Revised Standard Version of the Bible suggests in a footnote to Job 41:1 that Leviathan may be a name for the crocodile, and in a footnote to Job 40:15, that Behemoth may be a name for the hippopotamus.

 Satanism

-Anton LaVey in The Satanic Bible (1969) has Leviathan representing the element of Water and the direction of west, listing it as one of the Four Crown Princes of Hell.
+Anton LaVey in The Satanic Bible (1969) has Leviathan representing the element of water and the direction of west, listing it as one of the Four Crown Princes of Hell.
 This association was inspired by the demonic hierarchy from The Book of the Sacred Magic of Abra-Melin the Mage.
-The Church of Satan uses the Hebrew letters at each of the points of the Sigil of Baphomet to represent Leviathan.
+The Church of Satan uses the Hebrew letters at each of the points of the sigil of Baphomet to represent Leviathan.
 Starting from the lowest point of the pentagram, and reading counter-clockwise, the word reads "לויתן": (Nun, Tav, Yod, Vav, Lamed) Hebrew for "Leviathan".